ernestognw/EIPs/EIPS/eip-custom_errors_for_erc_tokens.md

 This EIP defines standard errors that may be used by implementations in certain scenarios, but does not specify whether implementations should revert in those scenarios, which remains up to the implementers, unless a revert is mandated by the corresponding EIPs.

+The names of the error arguments follow the [parameter glossary](#parameter-glossary) section, defining a clear guideline for assigning values to them.

 ### [EIP-20](./eip-20.md)

 #### `ERC20InsufficientBalance(address sender, uint256 balance, uint256 needed)`

-Indicates an error related to the current `balance` of a sender in a transfer.
+Indicates an error related to the current `balance` of a `sender`.

-##### Parameters

-- `address sender`: The address of whose tokens are transferred from.
-- `uint256 balance`: The current amount of token the sender has.
-- `uint256 needed`: The amount of token the sender needs to perform the operation.

-Used when the cause of failure is the balance of a sender.
+Used in transfers.

 - MUST be used when `balance` is less than `needed`.
 - MUST NOT be used if `balance` is equal or greater than `needed`.

 #### `ERC20InvalidSender(address sender)`

-Indicates a failure with the token sender.
+Indicates a failure with the token `sender`.

-##### Parameters

-- `address sender`: The address of whose tokens are transferred from.

-Used when the cause of failure is the sender in a transfer.
+Used in transfers.

 - MUST be used for disallowed transfers from the zero address.
 - MUST NOT be used for approval operations.